 Founder & President of the Board

-Kim Vincenty is a mother, wife, OCD advocate, speaker, and support group facilitator who has spent the past 10 years fostering community and helping families find the best resources for mental health education, intervention and recovery.
-She most recently served as the president for OCD Jacksonville, an affiliate of the International OCD Foundation (IOCDF).
-Kim is currently an IOCDF Advocate.
-Known for sharing her relatable story, Kim has articles published in TODAY, Motherly, The Mighty, and Yahoo News and has been a guest on the OCD Stories Podcast.
-In 2022, she launched JACK to expand her reach and continue to be a resource (and mom friend) to sufferers and families across the nation.
+Kim Vincenty is a mother, wife, OCD advocate, speaker, and support group facilitator who has spent the past twelve years fostering community and helping families find the best mental health education, intervention, and recovery resources.
+She most recently served as the president of OCD Jacksonville, an affiliate of the International OCD Foundation (IOCDF).
+Kim is currently an IOCDF Advocate and was awarded the IOCDF Hero Award at the OCD Conference in San Francisco in 2023.
+Known for sharing her relatable story, Kim has articles published in TODAY, Motherly, The Mighty, and Yahoo News.
+She has been a guest on the OCD Stories, OCD Family, All the Hard Things, Teen Life Coach, and OCD Whisperer podcasts.
+In 2022, she launched JACK to expand her reach and continue to be a resource (and mom friend) for sufferers and families nationwide.

-Jack Vincenty is Kim’s son and an aspiring therapist.
-Prior to beginning a career in mental health care and advocacy, Jack earned his BFA in acting from Elon University and worked in the entertainment industry in Atlanta and Los Angeles as an actor, coach, and motion capture technician.
-He is currently enrolled in his second year at Pepperdine, earning his master’s in clinical psychology.
-He is working on earning his license so he can help others navigate living with OCD, anxiety, and depression.
-Jack knows firsthand how critical and beneficial OCD education and treatment is and he hopes to provide others with the tools he’s learned both personally and professionally.
-He lives in Los Angeles with his fiancé and cat.
+Jack Vincenty is Kim’s son and a marriage and family therapist associate.
+He specializes in addressing OCD, anxiety, depression, trauma, relationship difficulties, and life adjustment issues.
+Before beginning a mental health care and advocacy career, Jack earned his BFA in acting from Elon University.
+He worked in the entertainment industry in Atlanta and Los Angeles as an actor, coach, and motion capture technician.
+This experience gave him a keen understanding of the many issues people in the entertainment industry face.
+Jack seeks to use his expertise to help other professionals navigate the complexities and common issues experienced in the entertainment business.
+Jack knows firsthand how critical and beneficial OCD education and treatment is and hopes to provide others with the tools he’s learned personally and professionally.
+He lives in Los Angeles with his cat Kal.

 Board Member, Mallory Hepp – Mallory Hepp is a therapist in Encino, CA. She is a Licensed Clinical Social Worker with a Master of Social Work degree from the University of Southern California.
 She is also a Certified Eating Disorder Specialist (CEDS) working with individuals, couples and families and specializing in the treatment of complex problems, including eating disorders, body image issues, trauma, addiction, relationship dynamics, anxiety, depression and other co-existing problems.